Charles E W Bean, Diaries, AWM38 3DRL 606/199/1 - August - November 1918 - Part 4

 Bde.
 Being used in this way

-they had us chance to mutiny.
+they had no chance to mutiny.

-We found the Old No mans land
+We found the Old Nomansland

 simply full of our dead.
 In the

-narrow Sector W of the Laies River
+narrow sector W of the Laies River

 & E of the Corner of / Sugar loaf